 Anthony’s presentations are laugh packed and packed with incredibly valuable information for any business wishing to take their results to a higher level by having people energised, engaged, inspired and uplifted through the power of humour, laughter and applied positivity.

 Anthony spent two years writing for a US sitcom, a spinoff of Jim Carrey’s Ace Ventura movies.
 He wrote the sitcom pilot Anthony for the ABC and wrote and starred in his own episode of the ABC’s Smallest Room in The House.
 He was chosen to write the Australian version of the West End hit Girls Night Out.
 Anthony is a screenwriter, professional editor and script doctor for film and TV.
 He has written monologue and music for his one man shows including Anthony Ackroyd in His Own Little World, Ecstasy and How to Get It, The Fruit of My Lions, and At Last The Truth about Everything.

 Anthony is a regular contributor to print media.
 His feature articles have appeared in publications such as Vogue, Life Etc, Studio, The Age, Good Taste, and Good Weekend.
 He is recognised as an expert writer on the social impacts of comedy and several of his articles on that subject have recently been published in the Sydney Morning Herald.

-Anthony is creator and CEO of Feel Betterer, a company that helps people feel amazing and do amazing things through online courses and digital audio and video products.
+Anthony is creator and CEO of Creative Call, a company that helps people achieve their creative goals and dreams.